SasView/sasview/src/sans/models/media/model_functions.rst

 with the peak having height of I0 centered at qpk having a hwhm (half-width-half-maximum) of B.

-The parameters I0, B, qpk, and BGD can all be adjusted during fitting.
+The parameters I0, B, qpk, and BGD can all be adjusted during fitting. **NB: These don't match the table!**

 REFERENCE